ASYNC-Security/async-security.github.io/BSidesAmman-2025-Writeup.md

 ```

 ### BloodyAD Enumeration
-We can see that this user has an outbound ACL to mustafa.yaseen
+Then we can see that this user has an outbound ACL to mustafa.yaseen

 ```shell
 bloodyAD --host 10.2.10.11 -d albalad.bsides.rv -u 'abdullah.azooz'  -p 'PetraEnjoyer1950' get writable